2026 Program Schedule:

 (02/05/24)This unpaid educational position requires a self-motivated, flexible, and responsible individual with good problem-solving skills for a job that can be intense, fast-paced, and often repetitive.
 The intern helps with care and treatment of injured or orphaned native California birds, mammals, reptiles, and amphibians.

-Working in conjunction with Lindsay staff and approximately 200 volunteers, interns are given the opportunity to learn about all aspects of wildlife rehabilitation with hands-on experiences.
+Working in conjunction with Lindsay staff and over 200 volunteers, interns are given the opportunity to learn about all aspects of wildlife rehabilitation with hands-on experiences.
 Wildlife rehabilitation combines aspects of veterinary medicine, animal husbandry, and biology/natural history to provide rehabilitation care specific to each native species.
-(Lindsay annually sees about 100 species commonly or semi-commonly, with about 100 additional species seen infrequently.)
+(Lindsay currently sees about 100 species commonly or semi-commonly, with about 100 additional species seen infrequently.)

-The Wildlife Rehabilitation Internship includes both husbandry and medical training and experience.
-Skills you can learn include: identification of the most common species in the region, basic care and husbandry needs of native wildlife, proper handling and restraint procedures for a variety of species, wildlife nutrition, basic bird and mammal anatomy, medication preparation and administration, fluid therapy, basic initial exam procedures, parasitology, microscope skills, basic raptor care, and time management skills.
+With the Wildlife Rehabilitation Internship, skills you can learn include: identification of the most common species in the region, basic care and husbandry needs of native wildlife, proper handling and restraint procedures for a variety of species, wildlife nutrition, basic bird and mammal anatomy, medication preparation and administration, fluid therapy, basic initial exam procedures, parasitology, microscope skills, basic raptor care, and time management skills.
 Interns work closely with Wildlife Rehabilitation Technicians, RVTs, volunteers, and veterinarians.

-We also offer Research Internships for students working on degree programs, and veterinary/technician externships.
+We also offer Research Internships for students working on degree programs, and veterinary externships.
 Please inquire for more information.

 Caring for neonatal birds and mammals, which includes hand feeding, weighing, and cage cleaning